of the Utah City/County Management Association

 ARTICLE IV: EXECUTIVE BOARD

-The Executive Board will consist of eight persons: the president, the
+Executive Board will consist of nine persons: the president, the

 ARTICLE V: STANDING COMMITTEES

-The president shall appoint with the approval of the Executive Board such standing
+president shall appoint with the approval of the Executive Board such standing

 ARTICLE VI: NOMINATIONS AND ELECTIONS